hyperfocalHQ/pollen/README.md

 # Bloom <br/> [![Version][npm-badge]][npm-package] ![Size][size-badge] ![Contribute][prs-badge]

-Bloom is a future facing, modular, functional CSS microframework built on CSS variables.
+Bloom is a future-facing, functional CSS microframework built on CSS variables.
+It helps you rapidly build custom interfaces and encourages consistency in production, as a foundation for your own design system.

 ```css
 .button {